 The Company maintains certain of its cash balances in various U.S. banks, which at times, may exceed federally insured limits.
 The Company has not incurred any losses on these accounts.
-In addition, the Company maintains various bank accounts in Mexico, Guatemala, Canada, the Dominican Republic, Spain and Italy and short-term investment accounts in Mexico, which may not be fully insured.
-During the three and six months ended June 30, 2024, the Company has not incurred any losses on these uninsured foreign bank accounts.
+In addition, the Company maintains various bank accounts in Mexico, Guatemala, Canada, the Dominican Republic, Spain, Italy and the United Kingdom and short-term investment accounts in Mexico, which may not be fully insured.
+During the three and nine months ended September 30, 2024, the Company has not incurred any losses on these uninsured foreign bank accounts.